 - St Edmund Hall

 - St Hilda's College

 - St Hugh's College

 How to apply

 Admission to the DPhil in Management Studies is administered directly by the Saïd Business School.
-To apply and for further details about the course, its requirement and deadline(s), please see the SBS webpage on how to apply for the DPhil in the Management Studies.
+To apply and for further details about the course, its requirements and deadline, please see the Saïd Business School webpage on how to apply for the DPhil in the Management Studies.